udacity/ud615/labs/creating-and-managing-services.md

 Services provide stable endpoints for Pods based on a set of labels.

-In this lab you will create the `monolith` service.
-You learn how to:
+In this lab you will create the `monolith` service and "expose" the `secure-monolith` Pod externally.
+You will learn how to:

 * Create a service
 * Use label selectors to expose a limited set of Pods externally